-The best way to do this is by identifying potential customers and understanding their pain points.
+The best way to prove a need in the market is by identifying potential customers and understanding their pain points.
 How does the business idea or product solve the customer’s problem?
 What is it about the product that would entice people to buy it?
-The answers to these and more questions can be found by engaging directly with customers and getting their feedback.
+You can find the answers to questions like these by engaging directly with customers and getting their feedback.

-This incremental approach saves a lot of time and effort, enabling minimum use of resources to get maximum effective feedback.
-The demo can undergo a number of iterations based on repeated adjustments and testing, until arriving at a Minimum Viable Product (MVP) that’s more likely to lead to success in the commercialization stage.
+This incremental approach saves time and effort, enabling minimum use of resources to get maximum effective feedback.
+The demo can undergo necessary iterations based on repeated adjustments and testing until arriving at a minimum viable product (MVP) that’s more likely to lead to success in the commercialization stage.

 On the one hand, a POC is not a sales pitch.
-It’s a feasibility study that provides investors with the proof they need to feel secure and to commit to the necessary funding.
-However, investors are human like everyone else, and the best way to capture their attention (and investment) is to go beyond the dry financials and technical proof, and weave it all into a compelling and engaging story.
+It’s a feasibility study that provides investors with the proof they need to feel secure and commit to necessary funding.
+However, investors are human like everyone else.
+The best way to capture their attention (and investment) is to go beyond the dry financials and technical proof by weaving them into a compelling and engaging story.

-In their eagerness to get to market, many businesses rush through the POC process or skip it altogether.
+Eager to get to market, many businesses rush through the POC process or skip it altogether.
 This is a big mistake.
 Taking the time and resources to develop a POC is an important part of the development process and can help prevent a product from becoming one of the vast majority that ends up in the dustbin.

 Here are several reasons why a solid POC is necessary:

 The primary aim of a POC is to test whether an idea can be realized as a marketable, profitable product.
 Is there a need or gap in the market?
 Who’s the potential customer base?
 Is it a worthwhile investment?
 Will it be ROI positive?
 The POC provides answers to these questions and validates the idea before anyone invests money, manpower, or time.